 The Committee also makes recommendations on the remuneration of senior management.
 In making such recommendations, it considers that members of the senior management of the Company are provided with appropriate incentives to encourage enhanced performance and are, in a fair and responsible manner, rewarded for their individual contributions to the success of the Company.
-There have been no significant changes in the Company's remuneration policy during the financial year under review and no significant changes are intended to be effected during 2014.
+There have been no significant changes in the Company's remuneration policy during the financial year under review and no significant changes are intended to be effected during 2015.

 In addition, the Committee is responsible for authorising all remuneration arrangements involving share options.
 During the year under review, the Committee allocated share options to senior management personnel, in accordance with the RS2 Employees Share Options Scheme.
-35,325 options were granted in full on 11 November 2013.
-There were 25,165 share options outstanding at 31 December 2013.
+38,824 options were granted in full on 11 February 2014 related to 2013 performance.
+There were 27,892 share options outstanding at 31 December 2014.